steverusso/bigtech.fail/website/content/events/facebook-hires-atlantic-fellow-former-nato-press-officer/index.md

 Nimmo's pro-war career is riddled with falsely labeling anti-establishment groups and individuals as "Russian bots", particularly when they speak out against the interests of government intelligence agencies.

+Totally unrelated, Facebook announced their [partnership with the Atlantic Council](/e/facebook-partners-with-atlantic-council/) about three years prior in May of 2018.